John F. Kennedy, New York City

 The LIRR platforms at Penn station in Manhattan have only small elevators to take you up to the main concourse so I decided to hump my bag up the stairs rather than wait in the queue and use a crowded elevator (one of my horrors).
 There are escalators from the LIRR concourse up to the main Penn station concourse, which makes life much easier.

 You can only buy LIRR + Airtrain tickets from special machines at the Penn LIRR concourse, not from the ordinary machines (you can also buy them from the ticket offices, of course).
 The LIRR+Airtrain machines have the MTA logo and are directly in front of the LIRR ticket offices.

 If you don't want to take a taxi, haven't got a huge number of bags and are staying in Midtown Manhattan (or are happy to take the subway onwards from Penn station) this way of getting from JFK is imo much the best option.
 There are frequent services from Penn to Jamaica even at off-peak times, you get to see some of NYC's suburbs on the way and the journey itself is fairly simple.
 I shall be doing the same next time I visit, though, depending on which was I was travelling, I would not consider doing so during busy commuter periods.

 JFK International Airport is in Queens, about 16 miles from Midtown Manhattan.
 There are many ways to get from the Airport into the City.
 The cost and time really depends on the time you're arriving, mobility, amount of travelers and amount of luggage.

 We like the AirTram from JFK to Jamaica.
+It runs 24/7 and costs $5.00.
+There are two stops, at Howard Beach you can get the A subway into NYC.
 At the Jamaica transportation hub you can take

 1. the LIRR and it is a $14.50, :50 trip to Penn Station.